bmegli/unity-network-hardware-video-decoder/README.md

 - native plugin (NHVD) is responsible for:
 	- receiving video data on UDP port
 	- hardware video decoding
+   - optionally unprojecting depth map to point cloud
-	- serving lastest video frame through easy interface
+	- serving lastest video frame/point cloud through easy interface
 - Unity side:
 	- `NHVD` script is a wrapper around native library
 	- `RawImageVideoRenderer` script may be used for streaming to UI
 	- `VideoRenderer` script may be used for streaming to scene object
+   - `PointCloudRenderer` script may be used for streaming point clouds
-	- in `LateUpdate` script gets pointer to latest video frame
+	- in `LateUpdate` script gets pointer to latest video frame/vertices buffer
-	- and fills the texture with video data
+	- and fills the texture/mesh with the data